Cultured meat: Growth factors

 The culture media is an essential component of in vitro cultivation.
 It is responsible for providing the macromolecules, nutrients and growth factors necessary for cell proliferation.
 Sourcing growth factors is one of the most challenging tasks of cellular agriculture.
 Traditionally, it involves the use of fetal bovine serum (FBS) which is a blood product extracted from fetal cows.
-Besides the argument that its production is unethical, it is also violates the notion that the cultured meat is produced independent of the use of animals.
+Besides the argument that its production is unethical, it also violates the notion that the cultured meat is produced independent of the use of animals.
 It is also the most costly constituent of cultured meat, priced at around $1000 per litre.
 Furthermore, chemical composition varies greatly depending on the animal, so it cannot be uniformly quantified chemically.
 FBS is employed because it conveniently mimics the process of muscle development in vivo.
 The growth factors needed for tissue development are predominantly provided through an animal's bloodstream, and no other known fluid can single-handedly deliver all these components.

 The current alternative is to generate each growth factor individually using recombinant protein production.
 In this process, the genes coding for the specific factor are integrated into bacteria which are then fermented.
-However, due to the added complexity of this process, it is particularly expensive.
+Due to the added complexity of this process, it is particularly expensive.
 Future Fields, a Canadian company focused on overcoming the economic and environmental costs of traditional growth media, is developing serum-free growth factors from fruit flies.

 The ideal medium would be chemically quantifiable and accessible to ensure simplicity in production, cheap and not dependent on animals.
-It will most likely be derived from plants and while this may reduce the possibility of transmitting infectious agents, it may induce allergic reactions in some consumers.
-Such culture sera may also require modifications specific to the cell line to which it is applied.
-Companies currently invested in developing effective plant based culture includes Multus Media and Biftek.
+It will most likely be derived from plants; and while this may reduce the possibility of transmitting infectious agents, it may induce allergic reactions in some consumers.
+Such culture sera may also require modifications specific to the cell line to which they are applied.
+Companies currently invested in developing effective plant based culture include Multus Media and Biftek.

 The Good Food Institute (GFI) put out a report in 2019 in support of the concept that cell-based meat could be produced at the same cost as ground beef and in 2021 they commissioned a report from CE Delft on the Techno-Economic Analysis of cultivated meat.

-Another approach is to subject the cell lines to a magnetic field, which stimulates the release of molecules that have regenerative, metabolic, anti-inflammatory and immunity-boosting properties, eliminating the need for serum.
+Another proposed approach is to subject the cell lines to a magnetic field, which can stimulate the release of molecules that have regenerative, metabolic, anti-inflammatory and immunity-boosting properties, acting as an alternative to serum.